 Kate (byKatyMac) creates wearable clothing from recycled and reclaimed fabric for adults and children to minimise the impact on the planet.
+Kate takes part in the Festival and helps visitors to learn skills to alter and mend their own clothing.

-Really looking forward to sharing the skills I learnt from previous generations with younger people or people who don’t sew.
+I really looking forward to sharing the skills I learnt from previous generations with younger people or people who don’t sew.

 What does it mean to you personally and the way you live your life?